XavierElon/v4/src/content/featured/HalcyonTheme/index.md

 show: 'true'
 ---

 A full-stack MERN application.
-I was the lead of the 3 other engineers.
-I am the only one still working on it and fully maintain it via AWS.
+I was the leader of 3 other engineers to build this project.
+I still currently develop and maintain it via AWS.
 The website was built to provide university students around the globe access to reviews on their classes and allow them to review their classes as well.
+It is still a work in progress.